-He has supervised 80 master’s students (theses) and 11 PhD students.
-Dr. Hartvigsen is currently supervising/co-supervising 7 PhD students and 3 master’s students.
+He has supervised 82 master’s students (theses) and 12 PhD students.
+Dr. Hartvigsen is currently supervising/co-supervising 8 PhD students and 8 master’s students.
 Furthermore, he has supervised 7 postdocs (at UNN).
 Since 1992, he has been a member of more than 90 adjudication committees for faculty positions (Norway, Sweden, Finland, Denmark, the Netherlands, Germany and USA).
 He has acted as referee for several conferences, journals and research councils.
-He is currently Associate Editor of ACM Transactions on Computing for Healthcare.

 In recent years, Dr. Hartvigsen has been teaching courses on Telemedicine and eHealth Systems (MSc, PhD), Medical Informatics (MSc, PhD), Electronic Health Records (MSc), Software engineering (BSc), and How to do research / communicating research (PhD).
 In addition, he has been teaching/organising a number of special curriculum courses for PhD students.

-Harvigsen has established extensive cooperation with several outstanding international research groups in medical informatics.
-As a result, he has published scientific papers together with more than 150 researchers from several countries, including researchers at University of Washington, Seattle; Illinois Institute of Technology, Chicago; University of California, Davis; University of Texas Health Science Center, Houston; Columbia University, New York; Johns Hopkins University, Baltimore; Technische Universität München; Technical University of Valencia; and, Aalborg University, Denmark.
+Hartvigsen has established extensive cooperation with several outstanding international research groups in medical informatics.
+As a result, he has published scientific papers together with more than 150 researchers from several countries, including researchers at University of Washington, Seattle, USA; Illinois Institute of Technology, Chicago, USA; University of California, Davis, USA; University of Texas Health Science Center, Houston, USA; Columbia University, New York, USA; Johns Hopkins University, Baltimore, USA; Technische Universität München, Germany; Technical University of Valencia, Spain; University of Geneva, Switzerland; and, Aalborg University, Denmark.

 Hartvigsen has been a member of Academia Borealis, Northern Norway Academy of Science, since the Academy was founded in 2001.
-In 2017, he was elected as a member of NTVA, Norwegian Academy of Technological Sciences (Norges Tekniske Vitenskapsakademi).
+In 2016, he was elected as a member of NTVA, Norwegian Academy of Technological Sciences.